alexvictoor/react-tdd-handson/README.md

 **Note:**
 Notice in previous test the usage of Enzyme's shallow feature.
 When shallow rendering a "Comment" the embedded "Header" is not rendered.
-Replace "shallow" by "mount", now the test cannot succeed since everything is rendered.
+Indeed there is no browser involve in the test, not even ant fake DOM.
+If you replace "shallow" by "mount", everything will be rendered (here using library jsDom that does not require any browser, not even PhantomJS).

 # Step 4
 Unskip test "should generate content" and make it pass